Content Collaboration: Get Teams Outside Marketing to Help Create Content

 4. Involve Contributors in the Brainstorming Process

-Involve teams outside of marketing—particularly your sales folks—early on.
+Involve teams outside marketing—particularly your sales folks—early on.
 Making them feel like they’re part of the brainstorming process will give them a strong sense of ownership.
 And it can help uncover topics and priorities you may not have considered that can help re-energize your content strategy.

 Work together to come up with topics that your non-marketing colleagues believe in and care about—and that align with business and user needs.
 These content collaboration efforts will help make the assignment more meaningful and therefore much easier to write.